benmccormick/benmccormick.github.io/pages/posts/learning-vim-in-2014-copy-and-paste-the-vim-way.md

 - For a more in depth look at Vim's special registers, including a bunch I didn't cover here, you can check out this great [roundup][vimregisters]

 - [Vimcasts][vimcastreg] has a whole series of posts on copy and paste in Vim.

 ---

-### Subscribe

-This was the seventh entry in a series of posts on learning Vim in a modern way.
-If you enjoyed the post, please consider subscribing by using the [feed](http://feedpress.me/benmccormick), [Twitter](http://twitter.com/benmccormickorg) or my [mailing list](http://eepurl.com/WFYon).
-Also check out the [next post](http://benmccormick.org/2014/08/04/learning-vim-in-2014-search/) in the series.

----